collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 Servers are in good shape and adequately sized.
 We see 2 issues, thumbnails are constantly being generated for the millions of files we are importing.
 We also think there is a bug or configuration issue on one of the servers.
 We are giving this topic our highest priority right now.

-## Bad Gateway

-Some of you might occasionally see a bad gateway message.
-We have been working hard on these and have already seen a massive decrease in the amount of times this happens after some actions on our side.
-We keep investigating, please hit the refresh button if it happens

 ## Internet Explorer 11